 BEST offers an approach to providing care to young children and their families that can be adapted in other cities and regions across America.
-By utilizing data and examining the impact of the various interventions across the continuum, BEST can also identify which elements of their collaborative initiative are most critical and compelling for replication elsewhere.
+By utilizing data and examining the impact of the various interventions across the continuum, BEST can also identify which elements of their collaborative initiative are most critical and compelling for other communities to adopt or adapt.

 Deep Commitment to Early Childhood in the Tulsa Community

-GKFF’s track record, expertise and unique position as a deeply embedded and trusted community partner provides a strong foundation for its spearheading BEST.
-GKFF works in active partnership with its grantees, and over the past decade, it has led Tulsa in building the nation’s largest high-quality early learning pipeline for children in poverty.
-GKFF has weathered both trials and triumphs along the way, and it is ready to apply that experience and expertise toward BEST’s bolder vision.
+George Kaiser Family Foundation’s (GKFF) track record, expertise, and unique position as a deeply embedded and trusted community partner provides a strong foundation for BEST.
+GKFF works in active partnership with its grantees and other partners, and over the past decade the foundation has led Tulsa in building the nation’s largest high-quality early learning pipeline for children in poverty.
+GKFF has experienced both trials and triumphs along the way, and it is ready to apply that learning and expertise toward BEST’s bolder vision.

 About The Birth through Eight Strategy for Tulsa

-The Birth through Eight Strategy for Tulsa (BEST) will increase the supply of, and access to, evidence-based programs and other services for families and children in Tulsa County, Oklahoma, from preconception through age nine.
-The strategy is deeply informed by decades of brain science research on the most effective way to combat poverty: act early when most brain development occurs.
-By providing a continuum of care and support systems to navigate a range of services, BEST aims to ensure that every child meets developmental milestones, lives in a supportive family and succeeds in school by third grade.
+The Birth through Eight Strategy for Tulsa (BEST) aims to disrupt the cycle of intergenerational poverty with programs and other services for families and children in Tulsa County, Oklahoma, that are deeply informed by community input and decades of brain science research on the most effective way to combat poverty: act early when most brain development occurs.
+By providing a continuum of care and support systems to navigate a range of services, BEST aims to ensure that every child is born healthy, meets developmental milestones and succeeds in school by third grade.

 About the George Kaiser Family Foundation

-George Kaiser Family Foundation (GKFF) is spearheading the BEST initiative, playing an important role in coordination, alignment, oversight and evaluation, in collaboration with a network of public and non-profit partners.
+George Kaiser Family Foundation (GKFF) plays a critical role in the coordination, alignment, oversight and evaluation of BEST in partnership with a network of public and non-profit partners.
 GKFF’s mission to provide every child with an equal opportunity is deeply reflected in its work and impact in the Tulsa community.
-GKFF's three focus areas – early childhood education and parent engagement, health and family well-being, and civic enhancement – are woven with a common goal of making a meaningful difference in the lives of young children in Tulsa.
+GKFF’s four focus areas – parent engagement and early education, health and family well-being, vibrant and inclusive Tulsa, and the BEST initiative – are woven with a common goal of making a meaningful difference in the lives of young children in Tulsa.
 GKFF was a founding partner of Blue Meridian.